sgreenl5/Photo-Filters-via-Pixel-Manipulation/README.md

 # Photo-Filters-via-Pixel-Manipulation

+Spring 2017, written in C

-A C script using structs to read in an input pnm file and produce a manipulated output pnm image using pixel manipulation.
+A collection of scripts using structs to read in an input pnm file and produce a manipulated output pnm image using pixel manipulation.

 This is the final project for the Computer Science course C/C++ and Unix.
 It takes an input pnm file, in this case our UO Logo, and performs a series of actions on the photo.
 The filters are predetermined in the main3G.c file, and include: